feathersui/feathersui-website/docs/as3-starling/cookbook/tab-bar-add-new-tab-properties.md

 ---
-title: How to set additional properties on the tabs in a TabBar
+title: How to set additional properties on the tabs in a TabBar (Starling version)
 ---

 [`TabBar`](../tab-bar.html) supports setting a number of properties on its tabs through its [`dataProvider`](/api-reference/feathers/controls/TabBar.html#dataProvider) property, like [`label`](/api-reference/feathers/controls/Button.html#label) and [`isEnabled`](/api-reference/feathers/core/FeathersControl.html#isEnabled).
 Sometimes, we may need to set additional properties on the tabs. `TabBar` makes it easy to customize how its `dataProvider` is interpreted with the [`tabInitializer`](/api-reference/feathers/controls/TabBar.html#dataProvider) property.